bwolmarans/nms-udf/README.md

 Use ADM to deploy this application on the west gateway.

-The udf.com domain lives only within the blueprint

 You can use your regular RDP client to RDP to the Kali box to test it, login to kali with kali/kali, then run firefox and browse to the front half of your proxy (gateway)